harmony-one/x/progress/sun-hyuk-ahn.md

 2023-10-22 Sun: Measured latencies for Google.
 Can test out the latencies [here](https://yuriy.x.country/).
+Continued studying xcode to participate in iOS development and measure latencies.

 2023-10-19 Thu: Continued working on calculating individual latencies for the API to use.
 Tested Azure, Google, and began to a look at Play.ht.